-This project aims to advance academic understanding of gender and extremist narratives and how they fuel transnational violent extremism through online/offline communication and networks.
+This project aimed to advance academic understanding of gender and extremist narratives and how they fuel transnational violent extremism through online/offline communication and networks.

 Recent years have seen an increase in the body of research on the social construction of both masculine and feminine gender identities in international politics.
-The project aims to contribute to remaining gaps in understanding of how gender identity and ideology are connected to extremism and terrorism.
-The objective is to help policymakers and programme designers involved in countering extremism and terrorism understand how to better account for gendered identity and ideology in countering these threats.
+The project contributed to remaining gaps in understanding of how gender identity and ideology are connected to extremism and terrorism.
+The objective was to help policymakers and programme designers involved in countering extremism and terrorism understand how to better account for gendered identity and ideology in countering these threats.

-The project also seeks to identify how and where the transferability of gendered ideologies challenges policy and programming at national levels.
-This is a very timely discussion in the current global environment where increased levels of political polarisation and the pandemic environment have fuelled transnational extremism, especially on the far right.
-It is therefore important to increase understanding of how to operate both online and offline programming to better counter the transnational sources of extremist threats, which often cross these mediums very effectively.
+The project sought to identify how and where the transferability of gendered ideologies challenges policy and programming at national levels.
+This was a timely discussion in the current global environment where increased levels of political polarisation and the pandemic environment have fuelled transnational extremism, especially on the far right.
+It was therefore important to increase understanding of how to operate both online and offline programming to better counter the transnational sources of extremist threats, which often cross these mediums very effectively.

-The research findings will contribute to discussion and policy formation regarding the prevention and the countering of violent extremism, especially the development and reform of existing risk assessment tools using lessons learned from the UK and Australian cases.
+The research findings have contributed to discussion and policy formation regarding the prevention and the countering of violent extremism, especially the development and reform of existing risk assessment tools using lessons learned from the UK and Australian cases.

 This project provided a new body of evidence to support the increasing attention to the impact of misogyny on radicalisation processes and extremist ideologies and modus operandi.
 It also highlighted links between the misogyny within different far-right narratives across different country contexts, thus supporting the hypothesis that misogyny can aid transmission of far-right extremism.